kites/kites-challenge-1/README.md

 **You will be graded on how easy-to-{read,maintain,verify} your code and documentation are.**

 Ideally your solution is **easily extensible** as we add additional types of test cases.
+We *strongly encourage* you to casually browse the web and research other ways humans write opening hours.
 A trivial example: how much work would it be to accomodate hours that look like "9:30 a.m. - 5:00 p.m.
 Mon to Fri"?

+Bonus points for including additional (even if skipped) tests in your solution from this research.